copypastel/copyblog/attractions/MephistoWithPrefix.markdown

 Turns out I'm not good at blogging.
 So screw it.
 This is for those of you who need to:

 * Setup Mephisto in a subdirectory
-* Getting a sanitation error when accessing admin on a subdirectory mounted mephisto app
+* Fix a sanitation error when accessing admin on a subdirectory mounted mephisto app
 * Those of you who searched for setting up Mephisto with a prefix (Go Go Keyword Parsing)

 It took me two hours to get mephisto running on a prefix path.
 It seems there is a post lacking.
 This is running with Apache 2 and [bleeding edge mephisto](http://github.com/emk/mephisto/commit/0535b5ff99d45c94e6cb5d54d8ddaf24081840bd).